NadCAtarun/banana-catcher/README.md

 pip install -r requirements.txt
 ```

+**Note**: PyTorch was purposely left out of `requirements.txt`
+since the compatibility with your local CUDA is way too tricky to infer.
+Just putting a random version in the requirements would most likely fail.
+That said, the project will only work if PyTorch is properly installed in the
+`banana` environment.

+#### Jupyter Kernel

 Create an IPython kernel (to use on Jupyter) for the `banana` environment
 with the following command:
 ```shell script
 python -m ipykernel install --user --name banana --display-name "banana"
 ```

+#### Unity Environment

 Download the Unity environment (supplied by Udacity)
 matching your operating system: